josejuansanchez/josejuansanchez.github.io/about/index.md

   <img src="http://josejuansanchez.github.io/images/josejuan_blue.png" />
 </p>

-I received de M.Sc. degree in computer science from the [University of Almería](http://www.ual.es) in 2008.
+I received the M.Sc. degree in computer science from the [University of Almería](http://www.ual.es) in 2008.
 I am a member of the [Supercomputing-Algorithms Research Group](http://www.hpca.ual.es) of the [University of Almería](http://www.ual.es) and currently I am working toward a PhD in the area of image coding and transmission.